 On the breakup of the exhibition «Refresh», long-suffering roof of «Ilkhom» theatre welcomes its first concert – «Music of glacier» by ensemble Omnibus and brothers Teichmann and Alois Späth.
 Great personal thanks to organizers for it, so far as small basement of theatre could hardly seat about two hundred persons who wanted to see the concert.
 More, the atmosphere and the space of the roof are favorable for such kind of events.
 Return to music…

-The age of digital photography has been characterised by a few well-documented and often discussed phenomena such as a wide access to hi-tech equipment, ‘visual turn’ (as opposed to the earlier ‘linguistic turn’), the role of social networks (both as the means for dissemination of photographic work and as an ego-bolstering exercise) and so on.
+The age of digital photography has been characterised by a few well-documented and often discussed phenomena such as a wide access to hi-tech equipment, ‘visual turn’, the role of social networks and so on